lnader/oo-api-v3/auth.md

 **User**

+Review: Please see the latest pep - I think we want to call this Account.
+Also, it's important to note that even in OpenShift today we distinguish between who you are logged in as (**identity**) and what you are allowed to do (**account/user**).
+We need to call **identity** out as an explicit relationship here

 This resource represents the end-user of the Kubernetes API.
 It will be stored in etcd along with the existing Kubernetes resources i.e. pods, replication controllers, etc.

+Review: Would not mention etcd here - would just say "account/user is a global available through the UI"

 A new user resource can be created via POST /users by the end-user (if self-registration is enabled) or by an administrator.

+Review: What's the use case here?
+We don't support this in OpenShift - mostly because very few people want self-registration - so I don't know why we'd do it here

 _Example_